cashtokens/cashtokens/readme.md

 Though fungible and non-fungible tokens are entirely independent primitives, this specification defines the same `PREFIX_TOKEN` codepoint for encoding both token types.

-While specifying separate "`TOKEN_FUNGIBLE`" and "`TOKEN_NONFUNGIBLE`" codepoints could save one byte for outputs that encode only a single token type, such separation would introduce significant overhead for covenants that operate on tokens of both types (within a single category): holding one token type would prevent covenants from holding the other type in the same output (assuming [outputs must have only one prefix](#one-prefix-codepoint-per-output)).
+While specifying separate "`TOKEN_FUNGIBLE`" and "`TOKEN_NONFUNGIBLE`" codepoints could save one byte for outputs that encode only fungible tokens, such separation would introduce significant overhead for covenants that operate on tokens of both types (within a single category): holding one token type would prevent covenants from holding the other type in the same output (assuming [outputs must have only one prefix](#one-prefix-codepoint-per-output)).
 While [depository covenants](#depository-child-covenants) can always be used to hold other categories of tokens, this option would still force many developers to use multi-output, "sidecar" covenant designs, even for relatively simple applications.

-A third "`TOKEN_DUAL`" could add support for these covenant cases, but specifying multiple token encodings would add significant implementation cost, particularly for wallet software.
+Instead of `TOKEN_NONFUNGIBLE`, a "`TOKEN_DUAL`" could be used to add support for these covenant cases.
+It could encode both NFT and NFT+FT cases, while the `TOKEN_FUNGIBLE` would be used for pure FT cases as more efficient encoding that would save 1 byte per output.
+Specifying multiple token codepoints would add to implementation cost and also increase the risk of user confusion and implementation errors on software like wallets, backends, indexers, and block explorers.

+It is conceptually clearer to treat the codepoint byte as a single switch that activates token validation code which will encapsulate processing the token data and enforcing consensus rules for it.
+In other words, the `PREFIX_TOKEN` marks the beginning of a different deserialization scheme which all the tokens share - distinct from other existing deserialization schemes - and it is cleaner implementation wise to separate the deserialization-scheme "magic byte" from the payload it encodes.

+Tokens aren't expected to be present on the majority of outputs, and for software interested in their presence it is relatively more efficient to inspect the serialized byte for just 1 value.
+Because we're splicing this encoding into the existing transaction format, it is prudent to prioritize that simplicity over the 1 byte of potential savings in the serialization.
+A future transaction format could make a different decision after seeing on-chain usage, but the `token outputs / total outputs` ratio would have to be fairly high to justify multiple checks for tokens.

 ### Behavior of Minting and Mutable Tokens